SatvikSingh/HackerEarth-assignment/README.md

   - Edit Image Form to edit an existing image
   - Add Image Form to add an image to the database
 - The redux folder contains store, reducers, actions and constants for managing and fetching states throughout the frontend.

+## Ongoing Bugs and fixes
+Currently there is an issue with the hosting of the project.
+The frontend and the backend have been hosted on separate servers which resulted to delay in updating the states, both in the frontend and backend.
+As a result, whenever we edit an image, the response is recieved by the backend immediately, but we have to refresh the page to see the changes on the frontend.
+One fix is to host both the frontend and backend on the same server to prevent this delay.